Project-Faster/qpep/README.md

 - `CC=<path to c compiler exe>`
 - `CXX=<path to c++ compiler exe>`

-After that change to the "backend" directory, add the `GOPATH/bin` path your PATH and execute `go generate`, this will generate the native backends for qpep (at the moment the `quicly-go` wrapper library).

-Once done that `go build -o build\qpep.exe` in the root directory will build the executable.
+After that change to the "backend" directory, add the `GOPATH/bin` path your PATH and execute`go build -o build\qpep.exe` in the root directory, this will build the executable.
 To run it, first copy the following files to the executable folder (if you are on 64 bit platform):
 - x64\WinDivert.dll
 - x64\WinDivert64.sys